 Vincentown was placed on the New Jersey Register of Historic Places on April 14, 1987.
 Vincentown was placed on the National Register of Historic Places on September 21, 1988.

 The above historical notes were originally written by Dorothy Best; edited and updated by Joseph M. Laufer.

 For a virtual tour of some of the historical sites in Vincentown, click below.
-You will find pictures of the Olde Town Hall, the Vincentown one-room School House, the Vincentown-Tabernacle Telephone Building and the Sally Stretch Keen Memorial Library, with brief histories of each of these village treasures.
+You will find pictures of the Old Town Hall, the Vincentown one-room schoolhouse, the Vincentown-Tabernacle Telephone Building and the Sally Stretch Keen Memorial Library, with brief histories of each of these village treasures.

 Virtual Tour of the Village of Vincentown